osbourn/stealthplugin/README.md

 It uses blocks from 1.18 so earlier versions aren't possible, but feel free to contact me for specific version requests.)
 - WorldEdit 7.2.0 or higher.
 Used to paste the map included in the plugin.
+Note (March 30, 2024): The current version of WorldEdit (7.3.0) seems to be breaking things.
+Please use 7.2.18 while I investigate.
 - (Optional) ProtocolLib 4.8.0 or higher.
 Used for certain extra features, like glowing teammates (this is not working very well right now, so feel free to skip this for the time being).